veganstraightedge/hypertextql/definition/table.md

 ### Description

-A table CAN have a description.
+A database table CAN have a description.
-If present, a table's optional description MUST be stored in the `table` tag's child `caption` tag.
+If present, a database table's optional description MUST be stored in the `table` tag's child `caption` tag.
+If included, the `caption` tag must be the first child of its parent `table` tag.

 ```html
 <table id="users">